manic232/ZX-Spectrum-Archive-2026/README.md

 Welcome to the 2026 reboot of my ZX Spectrum Archive web page.

+Please make sure you are using RetroVilla to view this web 1.0 throwback web site.

 ## About The Archive:
 In January 2003 I stopped working on this.
 I’d grown bored of the tedious process of completing the  CRASH Smash section — sourcing instructions for each game, creating a page for it, and repeating that cycle endlessly.
 I stopped at Popeye, and for the next 23 years… that’s where it stayed.